Multi-class Temporal Logic Neural Networks: Preliminaries

 \subsection{NN-TLI}

-The Neural Network (NN) architecture for Temporal Logic Inference (TLI), called NN-TLI, is a method for binary classification\cite{li2022learning}.
-The neural network consists of three layers: a predicate layer, a temporal operator layer and a Boolean operator layer.
-The network can be translated to a \emph{level-1} STL formula $\phi$ in the disjunctive normal form (DNF):
+The Neural Network (NN) architecture for Temporal Logic Inference (TLI), called NN-TLI~\cite{li2022learning}, is a method for binary classification.
+The NN-TLI learns an STL formula to classify desired and undesired behaviors as satisfying and violating the formula, respectively.
+The neural network consists of three layers: a predicate layer, a temporal layer, and a Boolean layer.
+The predicate layer learns $q_m$ predicates, where $q_m$ is the number of neurons in this layer.
+The temporal layer learns the time interval corresponding to these $q_m$ predicates.
+In the Boolean layer, the network formulates the final STL formula using a conjunction-disjunction matrix $M$.
+The conjunction-disjunction matrix $M$ is a binary matrix defined as: